simonmichael/hledger_site/save-frequently-used-options.md

 -2
 cur:.
 ```
 The format is one command-line flag or command-line argument per line.
+Special characters should have one less level of quoting than at the command prompt
+(so no quotes around those (|) characters),
+and spaces should be avoided except inside quotes (so = is used between flags and arguments).

 Now if I write `@simple.args` in a hledger command line, it will be replaced
 by all of the above options/flags.

-The options above are just an example, but in case you're wondering:
+(In case you're wondering about this example: it removes some detail, giving simplified reports which were easier for me to read at a glance):

 - the [aliases](journal.html#rewriting-accounts) simplify the chart of accounts, hiding some distinctions (eg business vs. personal) and flattening some bank account names
 - the `-2` [depth flag](hledger.html#depth-limiting) limits account depth to 2, hiding deeper subaccounts
 - the `cur:.` [query argument](hledger.html#queries) shows only single-character currencies, hiding a bunch of cluttersome commodities I don't want to see

-Ie they remove some detail, giving simplified reports which are easier for me to read at a glance.

 ## Usage